gingemonster/O365-HomeAssistant/README.md

 ```

-Now you can create automations that are triggered by the change of this binary sensor from 'off' to 'on' like this example below that triggers only on weekdays between 7:30am and 6:30pm and sends a notification to your mobile device with a message that is the meeting summary:
+Now you can create automations that are triggered by the change of this binary sensor from 'off' to 'on'.
+The example below triggers only on weekdays between 7:30am and 6:30pm and sends a notification to your mobile device with a message that is the meeting summary, just update 'YOURBINARYSENSORNAME', 'YOURMOBILEDEVICENAME' and 'X' appropriately:

 ```yaml
 alias: You have meeting in X minutes